 SARI ON SCIENCE

 Sari Custer, Chief Scientist and Curiosity Officer at Arizona Science Center, explores science in the world around us.
 Through regular TV appearances and social media videos, Sari on Science features highlights from inside the Science Center and updates on science trends and innovation from the world at large.
 As a female, Sari is a role model and inspiration for young female scientists and innovators.

 Workshops and camp-ins, designed specifically for Girl Scouts and facilitated by Arizona Science Center staff, make earning badges and patches exciting for Girl Scouts and easy for leaders.

-Arizona Science Center provides behind-the-scenes peek of various careers and businesses authentically represent women in the fields of science, technology, engineering, and math (STEM).
+Arizona Science Center provides a behind-the-scenes peek of various careers and businesses that authentically represent women in the fields of science, technology, engineering, and math (STEM).

 This mission-critical initiative is aimed at inspiring, empowering, and encouraging interest in science and engineering among girls.